| |

 Galaxy,

-it featured works by Bradbury, Asimov, and Phillip K. Dick.
-And the
+it featured works by Ray Bradbury, whom she'd mentored, Isaac Asimov, and Phillip K. Dick.

 changer for genre writers since it afforded them another revenue